e2immu/e2immu-site/content/docs/start/analyser.md

 Next to promoting the use of practical immutability, the _e2immu_ project provides a static code analyser to help enforce the proper use of these immutability concepts.

-The analyser is _opinonated_: it warns against a number of bad practices, the four most important being
+The analyser is _opinonated_: it warns against a number of bad practices, such as:

 * Assigning to a field outside the type of that field, is not allowed. _Why?_ We believe that modification belongs to the type itself, as per the concept of a container.
 This may be too strong for certain situations.
 However, we insist that assignments to fields cannot be made outside the field itself.